hyperledger/fabric/docs/source/glossary.rst

 A channel is a private blockchain overlay which allows for data isolation and confidentiality.
-A channel-specific ledger is shared across the peers in the channel, and transacting parties must be properly authenticated to a channel in order to interact with it.
+A channel-specific ledger is shared across the peers in the channel, and transacting parties must be authenticated to a channel in order to interact with it.
 Channels are defined by a Configuration-Block_.